-(Books on CD are also great for quiet time, sick days and when mom or dad doesn’t have time to read aloud to you right this second.)
+Audiobooks are also great for quiet time, sick days, or when an adult doesn’t have time to read aloud to a child right this second.

 3. Street Signs